 - Jumpstart this process by checking out the top leadership books and business podcasts.

-- Research additional material for developing these leadership qualities.
+- Research additional material for developing these leadership traits.

 - Create a list of resources for growth.